kvnwang/wiki_search/README.md

 - MapReduce
 - Hadoop
 - Spark
+- Spring Boot

 ## Descrtiption
 ## [x] March 2nd: Inverted Index
 - Implement a simple inverted index using MapReduce.
 - For this, you can use the inverted index you build at Lab 2.
 You can pick any implementation from the group members.

 ## [x] March 16th: Inverted Index + Stop & Scrub Word Elimination
 - Write a MapReduce program to identify stop words in a given dataset.
 You can use the Word Count